 The Galapagos Islands are a living laboratory of evolution.
 Charles Darwin started the chorus of curiosity 150 years ago, and the music hasn't slowed.
 The hot and cold currents that meet at the Equator have produced an incredibly rich and unique diversity in marine life.
 There are no predators, so the animals have no fear.
 One can literally walk right up to hundreds of exotic animals including blue-footed boobies, lava lizards, equatorial penguins, and pink flamingos.
 These lodge based itineraries offer an alternative to the cruises.
 By land and sea we island hop by speed boat and then hike to see giant land tortoises, or paddle beside sea lions and bottle-nosed dolphins.
 We've built in plenty of time for snorkeling in the turquoise waters and scuba diving is also available and highly recommended.
 If you have a hunger for adventure, and want an active alternative to exploring this world heritage site, this trip is a sure bet to satisfy.

-Tour cost: $ 3,750 USD from San Cristobal, Galapagos based on standard accommodation based on twin share, includes flights to/from Galapagos
+Tour cost: $ 2,665 USD based on twin share.
+Includes flights to/from Galapagos from Quito or Guayaquil

-Does not includes Galapagos Park Tax $100 and Galapagos registration fee $ 20
+Does not includes Galapagos Park Tax $100 and Galapagos registration fee $ 20.
+Detailed itineraries on request.
+See sample itinerary below.

 10 Day Multi-Sport Adventure (BH)